dmitriwamback/cs-dge-library-system/README.md

 # cs-dge-library-system
-<p>Final programming project in the Development in a Graphical Environment (DGE) semester.
+<p>Final programming project in the Development in a Graphical Environment (DGE) course (third semester).
 A library system in java with javafx, multithreading, and binary io</p>
 <p>Grade: awaiting</p>